 Ralliant is a global technology leader dedicated to designing, developing, manufacturing, and servicing precision instruments and highly engineered solutions.
 Through our strategic segments - Test and Measurement and Sensors and Safety Systems - we empower engineers to advance breakthrough technologies and safeguard critical systems and help our customers bring next-generation technological advancements to the market faster and more efficiently.
 With over 150 years of operating experience and a legacy of customer trust, we are known for delivering innovative, high-quality products with the precision that mission-critical applications demand.
-Our expertise spans next-generation semiconductors, power electronics, energy storage systems, AI data centers, power grid, aero, defense, and space technologies, and industrial manufacturing to enable an intelligent, more connected future.
+Our expertise enables us to serve critical end markets, including next-generation semiconductors, power electronics, energy storage systems, AI data centers, power grid, aero, defense, and space technologies, and industrial manufacturing to enable an intelligent, more connected future.

 As a stand-alone company, we will benefit from our intensified focus on our strategic priorities.
 We are committed to a value-creation strategy that drives growth in key industries aligned with electrification and digitization, leveraging our globally recognized brands.
 We will continue our legacy of customer-centric innovation, partnering with our customers to achieve breakthroughs in next-generation technologies across industries.
 Our business model has resulted in sustained through-cycle growth, and we are committed to delivering a superior operating margin profile with strong free cash flow.
-Our strategy also includes a disciplined approach to capital return and deployment, along with selective acquisitions, all aimed at strengthening our leadership position.
+Our strategy also includes a balanced approach to capital allocation, including investments to drive organic growth in our businesses, return of cash to shareholders and focused M&A aligned to domain expertise and secular growth strategies.